 According to the needs and requirements, the selection and configuration of the following items are among the contents of an IT sizing:

 - Storage media (HDD hard disks or SSD)

 - Graphics card

 - UPS to prevent data loss in case of power failure

-Before a new storage system is implemented, the following five points should be analyzed in an IT sizing to optimize data security and data availability:
+Before implementing a new storage system, the following five issues should be analyzed as part of IT sizing to optimize data protection and availability:

 Our IT specialists are available to answer all these questions.
 Just get in contact with us.
 The individual points are examined and defined in an IT sizing.
 On this basis, we then select and dimension your future storage system - tailored to your company and your requirements.